 Dennis Hopper and Peter Fonda did not write a full script for the movie, and made most of it up as they went along.
 They didn't hire a crew, but instead picked up hippies at communes across the country, and used friends and passers-by to hold the cameras, and were drunk and stoned most of the time.

 During Jack Nicholson's "UFO" speech, Dennis Hopper was intent on getting him very stoned on marijuana.
 The laughing that eventually broke up his speech was not planned, and when Nicholson repeats the line "it . . . it . . . would be devastating . . . " it was the next take.

-Peter Fonda wore the Captsin America jacket and rode his chopper a week around Los Angeles before shooting began to give them a broken-in look and to get used to riding the radically designed bike.
-The American flag on the back of the jacket and on the gas tank of the bike caused him to be pulled over several times by the police.
+Peter Fonda wore the Captain America jacket and rode his chopper a week around Los Angeles before shooting began, to give them a broken-in look, and to get used to riding the radically designed bike.
+The American flag on the back of the jacket, and on the gas tank of the bike, caused him to be pulled over several times by the police.

 Dennis Hopper was going through a very bad time during production.
 He was in a state of drug-induced paranoia and he screamed at everyone.
 Crew members secretly recorded his tirades and sent the tapes to the production company in Los Angeles to explain why so many of them quit the film.

 It was one of the first films to make extensive use of previously released musical tracks, rather than a specially written film score.
 This is common with films now, but was quite unusual at the time (the exception being The Beatles films and some other special cases).

 Captain America's (Peter Fonda's) chopper was so "squirrely" to ride, that at one point Jack Nicholson (who was on the back) squeezed his knees on Fonda's side to balance himself, and broke one of Fonda's ribs.